bkader/LibCompat-1.0/README.md

-# LibCompat-1.0
+# LibCompat-1.0 (r25)

-At first, I made this library as I was working on [Skada](https://github.com/bkader/Skada-WoTLK), but because I used it on few other addons as it helps me speed up the backporting process, it decided to make it a standalone library.
+At first, I made this library as I was working on [Skada](https://github.com/bkader/Skada-WoTLK), but because I used it on few other addons as it helps me speed up the backporting process, i decided to share it as a standalone library.

 ## What is it?